The advanced IVF lab technique preimplantation genetic diagnosis, PGD, is now known as preimplantation genetic testing, PGT-M

 PGT-M allows for chromosomal testing and selection and transfer of unaffected embryos to avoid passing on inherited disease to your children or having a child affected by aneuploidy.

-If the test confirms that one or both members of the couple contain an abnormal gene, the reference genetics lab utilizes either a known probe or genetic material from the couple’s blood to create a genetic probe specific to the condition that they carry.
+If the carrier screening test confirms that one or both members of the couple contain an abnormal gene, the genetics lab utilizes either a known probe or genetic material from the couple’s blood to create a genetic probe specific to the condition that they carry.
 This probe is then combined with 6-8 cells removed from each healthy appearing Day 5, 6, or 7 embryo obtained from IVF in order to determine if the embryo has the abnormality.

 Most of the diseases that we screen for with PGT-M are called “autosomal recessive” disorders.
 This means that, for an individual to actually have the disease, both genes (one from the mother and one from the father) must be abnormal.
 In this case, the baby is said to be “affected” (ie. he/she has the disease in question).
 Babies that have one normal and one abnormal gene are “carriers” (ie. they typically do not display any symptoms of the disease – just like their parents).
 One exception to this is sickle cell disease, where carriers – known as individuals with sickle cell trait – can have symptoms.